ProAlgos/ProAlgos-Cpp/C++/include/algorithm/dynamic_programming/README.md

 Given N activities where every activity is represented by following three properties:

-1.Start time
+1. Start time
-2.Finish time
+2. Finish time
-3.Weight (or value)
+3. Weight (or value)

 find the maximum weight subset of activities such that no two activities overlap.